nats-io/nats-architecture-and-design/adr/ADR-31.md

 ### Stream property: Allow Direct

-- Stream configuration adds a new Allow Direct boolean property: `allow_direct`
+- Stream configuration adds an Allow Direct boolean property: `allow_direct`.
+Default is `false`.
-- Allow Direct is always set to `true` by the server when maximum messages per subject, `max_msgs_per_subject`, is configured to be > 0 (a max limit is specified)
-- If the user passes Allow Direct explicitly in stream create or edit request, the value will be overriden based on `max_msgs_per_subject`

-> Allow Direct is set automatically based on the inferred use case of the stream.
-Maximum messages per subject is a tell-tale of a stream that is a KV bucket.
+- `allow_direct` is opt-in.
+The server does not enable it implicitly based on other stream settings — clients that want Direct Get must set `allow_direct: true` in the create or update request.
+Higher-level helpers (for example, the KV API) opt in on the user's behalf when they construct stream configurations for KV buckets.

+> Earlier revisions of this document described the server auto-promoting `allow_direct: true` when
+> `max_msgs_per_subject > 0`.
+That behaviour existed only briefly and was removed in server v2.9.0; current
+> servers leave `allow_direct` untouched regardless of `max_msgs_per_subject`.

 ### Direct Get API